Join the Ranks

 Just because no one around you gets you, that’s no reason for you to feel “stuck” spiritually.

-Simply choose the level that’s right for you, embrace the spirit of adventure, and begin generating spiritual momentum once again.
+Simply embrace the spirit of adventure, sign up, and begin generating spiritual momentum once again.

 * Please note: ECF-Net is a business, not a 501c3.
 While I have been ordained by the Presbyterian Church (USA) and remain a member in good standing, this project is not officially attached to any organized religious body.
 That means financial participation is not a tax deduction.